jvasile/Planeteria/README.md

 ### Dependencies

-Planeteria depends on some libraries.
+Planeteria depends on several libraries.
 Follow the instructions for your OS below.
 We've only tested the installation on Debian and Mac OS X so far; we welcome any contributors who would like to help develop installation instructions for other operating systems.

 We recommend installing these in a virtual environment (virtualenv) to avoid conflicts with dependencies for other projects run on the same machine.
 To learn more about installing and using ```virtualenv```, go to [http://www.virtualenv.org/en/latest/](http://www.virtualenv.org/en/latest/)